niplav/site/about.md

-tortoise, and I'm deeply unhappy that short-term and unorganized forms of content aggregation have prevailed on the web over long-term & maintained sites (culminating in abominations such as discord servers holding large amounts of local knowledge—with content on a forum one can at least link or lurk without creating an account, and potentially just shove it into the internet archive if need be! "[anicca](https://en.wikipedia.org/wiki/Impermanence), anicca…").
+tortoise, and I'm deeply unhappy that short-term and unorganized forms of content aggregation have prevailed on the web over long-term & maintained sites (culminating in abominations such as discord servers holding large amounts of communal knowledge—with content on a forum one can at least link or lurk without creating an account, and potentially just shove it into the internet archive if need be! "[anicca](https://en.wikipedia.org/wiki/Impermanence), anicca…").
 I